Common Names

 Clinical Summary

-A number of studies have evaluated whether garlic products can have protective effects against various cancers.
-In a large randomized intervention trial, long-term garlic supplementation was associated with reduced risk of gastric cancer mortality but not incidence (63), although conflicting data did not find evidence for either (43).
+Studies on protective effects against various cancers are also mixed.
+In a large trial, long-term garlic supplementation was associated with reduced risk of gastric cancer mortality but not incidence (63), although conflicting data did not find evidence for either (43).
 Whether garlic protects against Helicobacter pylori infection is also unclear (64).
 Meta-analyses are also mixed on whether garlic intake reduces colorectal cancer risk (65) (66).
-Preliminary studies suggest aged garlic extract may reduce number and size of subsequent colorectal adenomas in patients with a history of adenomas (15), and improve natural killer cell number and activity but not quality of life in patients with advanced cancers (14).
 Inverse associations have been identified between garlic consumption and risk of endometrial (13), prostate (12), and other cancers (9).
 Garlic supplementation may also be associated with reduced risk of hematologic malignancies (40).

-Because garlic is known to decrease platelet aggregation and potentially elevate International Normalized Ratio (INR) values, it should not be used with anticoagulants or in patients with platelet dysfunction (17).
+Because garlic is known to decrease platelet aggregation and potentially elevate INR values, it should not be used with anticoagulants or in patients with platelet dysfunction (17).

 Mechanism of Action

-The intact cells of garlic contain an odorless, sulfur-containing amino acid derivative known as alliin.
+Intact cells of garlic contain alliin, an odorless sulfur-containing amino acid derivative.
 When the cells are crushed, alliin comes into contact with the enzyme alliinase located in neighboring cells and is converted to allicin.
 Allicin has antibacterial and antimicrobial activity, but is highly odoriferous and unstable.
 It also has antiplatelet and antihyperlipidemic activities.
-Most authorities agree that the best measure of the total activity of garlic is its ability to produce allicin, which, in turn, results in the formation of other active constituents (1).
+Most authorities agree that the best measure of total activity of garlic is the ability to produce allicin, which, in turn, results in the formation of other active constituents (1).

 In patients with hyperlipidemia, garlic might lower cholesterol levels by acting as an HMG-CoA reductase inhibitor (21).
-For atherosclerosis, garlic is believed to reduce oxidative stress and low-density lipoprotein oxidation and have antithrombotic effects (22).
-It is also thought to reduce blood pressure by causing smooth muscle relaxation and vasodilation by activating the production of endothelium-derived relaxation factor (23).
+Garlic may also reduce oxidative stress and LDL oxidation and have antithrombotic effects (22).
+It might reduce blood pressure by causing smooth muscle relaxation and vasodilation (23).

 Garlic may stimulate both humoral and cellular immunity, causing T-cell proliferation, restoring suppressed antibody responses (24), and stimulating macrophage cytotoxicity on tumor cells.
 It may increase selenium absorption with possible protection against tumorigenesis (25).
 In addition, garlic may protect against certain cancers by halting cell cycle progression and inducing apoptosis of cancer cells as well as by decreasing angiogenesis and influencing carcinogen metabolism (26) (27).